-One way is to create a best practice document for each stage of the sales process and place all of them into a common folder so that every member of the sales team can access them.
+One method is to produce a best practice document for each stage of the sales process and store them all in a common folder accessible to all sales team members.

-It’s a great idea for the sales managerSales ManagerSales Manager is an executive who leads a sales unit, team or department by setting goals and meeting targets, formulating plans and policies, designating tasks, and developing salespeople. to check from time to time to make sure these procedures are being followed.
-This is especially important if the manager notices that there are certain reps with noticeably less success in bringing prospects through certain stages.
-This, of course, is all part of coaching and mentoring – a crucial part of a sales manager’s job.
+It is a good idea for the sales managerSales ManagerSales Manager is an executive who leads a sales unit, team or department by setting goals and meeting targets, formulating plans and policies, designating tasks, and developing salespeople. to double-check that these procedures are being followed from time to time.
+This feature is especially crucial if the manager finds that certain salespeople have trouble getting prospects to complete certain stages.
+Of course, this is all part of the coaching and mentoring process, which is an important element of a sales manager’s work.